See the Best of Victoria and Vancouver Island By Car

 Visitors who make the trip to the island will be amazed by the capital city of Victoria, where the English influence is still alive in the horse-drawn carriages that parade the streets.
 Those who venture beyond the city will find colourful fishing villages, top breweries and rainforests filled with Canada's unique wildlife.
 The easiest way to explore the island is to pick up a rental car from Victoria and start exploring.

-Explore Victoria: the vibrant provincial capital
+Day One - Explore Victoria, the vibrant provincial capital

 There is a reason Victoria is the capital and cultural centre of British Columbia.
 Although smaller than Vancouver, the city packs just as much culture, art and baroque architecture into its colourful streets as any of its larger neighbours.
 It's an interesting mix of architecture, from old colonial buildings to the picture-perfect Fairmont Empress Hotel on the waterfront.
 This is an idyllic city that should not be left off any Canadian travel itinerary.